A smooth sale – from start to finish

 A sailing boat with a sunset behind it.

-At Go EO, we like to make life easier, so the entire transition to an EOT is completed in-house.
+At Go EO, we like to make life easier, so we work with you to complete the entire EOT transaction.
 We’ve created a streamlined, step-by-step process that means a faster and more straightforward sale to an EOT.
-What this translates to is smooth transitions that take just two to three months.
+What this translates to is smooth transactions that take just 2-3 months.

-Of course, before this process starts, you need to decide whether an EOT is right for you and your business.
-If this is all new to you, you can read our EOT 101 guide or find out if you're “EOT ready” with our EOT explorer.
+Of course, before this process starts, you need to establish whether an EOT is the right option.
+If all of this is new to you, you can read our EOT guide or find out if the business is “EOT ready” with our EOT explorer.

-Below is a breakdown of the different stages in our transition process.
+Below is a breakdown of the different stages in our process.

 8-12 weeks to completion day...